All Episodes

 No, I'm playing around with my maps app in here.

-You know what I just did.
+You know what I just did?

-And it told me it would take me two minutes to get where I am.
+I put our current location and it told me it would take me two minutes to get where I am.

 Is that not funny?